Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

 \subsection{Top weight cohomology}

 Let $\cX$ be a smooth variety or DM stack of dimension $d$ over $\C$.
 The rational singular cohomology of $\cX$, like the rational cohomology of a smooth variety, carries a canonical mixed Hodge structure, in which the weights on $H^k$ are between $k$ and $\min\{2k,2d\}$.
 Since the graded pieces $\Gr_j^W H^*(\cX; \Q)$ vanish for $j > 2d$, we refer to $\Gr_{2d}^W H^*(\cX; \Q)$ as the \emph{top weight cohomology} of $\cX$.
-The standard identification of the top weight cohomology of a smooth variety with the reduced homology of its boundary complex carries through essentially without change for DM stacks.
-For completeness, we include the details.

 \begin{theorem} Let $\cX$ be a smooth and separated DM stack of dimension $d$ with a normal crossing compactification $\ocX$ and let $\cD = \ocX \smallsetminus \cX$.
 Then there is a natural isomorphism